-While at the helm for the Owls, she has coached eight All-Americans, and 28 all-conference selections.
-Under Volpe, Rice players have recieved a C-USA Player of the Week award 40 times since joining the league in 2005.
+While at the helm for the Owls, she has coached eight All-Americans, and 29 all-conference selections.
+Under Volpe, Rice players have received a C-USA Player of the Week award 42 times since joining the league in 2005.

 A standout setter at Texas A&M, Volpe has seen three of her setters at Rice lead the league in assists per set, and has had helped two of her players earn C-USA Setter of the Year honors, Meredith Schamun in 2009 and Megan Murphy in 2012.

-The Owls are coming off back-to-back second place finishes in Conference USA, and have won 37 matches over the past two seasons.
+The Owls finished second in Conference USA in two of the past three seasons, and have won 37 matches over the past two seasons.
 Rice went 19-12 in 2012, and were led by four All-C-USA selections, including Rice's first three-time All-American, Nancy Cole, and C-USA Setter of the Year, Megan Murphy.
 Rice posted a 12-4 Conference USA mark in 2012, including a 7-1 record at home.

 The 2012 season also marked the first time that Volpe faced off against one of her former assistants, with Trent Herman visiting Tudor Fieldhouse as head coach of Houston Baptist, after spending 2004-07 as an assistant to Volpe at Rice.